MClay0/spotify-analytics/README.md

 # Spotify Analytics

-A Python script that analyzes Mt.
+A web application that analyzes Mt.
 Joy using the Spotify Web API and discovers new music.
-The script retrieves band statistics, their latest album details, finds popular artists from new releases, and randomly selects one for detailed analysis.
+The app retrieves band statistics, their latest album details, finds popular artists from new releases, and randomly selects one for detailed analysis.

 ## Setup